 In this document, I've tried to do the same - make history come alive and make it personal so one can understand the character of History's Hidden Heroes.
-In addition, having studied Organizational Development and Human Behavior professionally, I'm compelled to assess "who was interacting with whom?"
-"Who is influencing others in what ways?"
-And "how are critical decisions made?"
+In addition, having studied Organizational Development and Human Behavior professionally, I'm compelled to assess:

+- "Who was interacting with whom?"

+- "Who is influencing others in what ways?"

+- "How are critical decisions made?"

+- "How good was their sense of timing?"

+- "What resources did they have?" and

+"Did they use them well?"